hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/136_vedanta_in_its_applications_to_indian_life.md

 ---
-title: 'VEDANTA IN ITS APPLICATION TO INDIAN LIFE '
+title: '136 VEDANTA IN ITS APPLICATION TO INDIAN LIFE '

 ---

 ## VEDANTA IN ITS APPLICATION TO INDIAN LIFE